DetGrey/TravelBuddy/README.md

 ### 5. Final Verification

   * Check the console output for `TravelBuddy.Api` to confirm it is running.
-  * Verify the data copied by the migrator is present in the target collections on the **local MongoDB** instance.
   * Test the API endpoints to ensure full operational capabilities using your isolated environment.